rangle/angular-training-slides/slides/src/content/unit-testing.md

 ## Configuring the Test Module

 - We can declare `mockToDoService` as we did before and have Angular inject it for us
-- TestBed will also instantiate the `AppComponent` and inject the dependency for us, but we must add it to the `declarations` array.
+- TestBed will also instantiate the `AppComponent` and inject the dependency for us
+  - But we must add it to the `declarations` array

 #####_src/app/app.component.spec.ts_
 ```ts